uvatoc/uvatoc.github.io/src/content/syllabus.md

 # Additional Information

 **Special Circumstances:** The University of Virginia strives to provide accessibility to all students.
 If you require an accommodation to fully access this course, please contact the Student Disability Access Center (SDAC) at (434) 243-5180 or `sdac@virginia.edu`.
 If you are unsure if you require an accommodation, or to learn more about their services, you may contact the SDAC at the number above or by visiting their website [https://studenthealth.virginia.edu/sdac](https://studenthealth.virginia.edu/sdac)

-For this course, we ask that students with special circumstances let us know as soon as possible, preferably during the first week of class.
-This will be especially important if there is a reason you would not be able to participate fully in a scheduled cohort.

 **Accommodations:** It is the University's long-standing policy and practice to reasonably accommodate students so that they do not